ashokkumarravindran/A-mind-in-a-bottle/README.md

 # A Mind in a Bottle - Immersive Blog Experience

 A modern, Apple-inspired blog redesign built with Next.js, Tailwind CSS, and Framer Motion.
-This project transforms traditional blog content into an immersive, scrollable reading experience with subtle animations and premium visual design.

 ## 🎯 Project Overview

 This is a redesign experiment for "A Mind in a Bottle" (amindinabottle.com), featuring: